jelena-tica/TIGER/README.md

 	./TIGER_v1.sh test/test.bam eland <ponAbe2.fa> test/test.l1 test/test.trans test/

-The results of such TIGER run can be found in `test/expected_output`.
+The results of such TIGER run can be found in `expected_output`.

 Usage
 -----